ronbronstein/youtube-exporter/docs/README.md

 ---

-*All documentation reflects the **production-ready v2.0** architecture.
+*All documentation reflects the **production-ready** architecture.
 Every guide helps users and contributors work with the professional modular codebase effectively.*